-French leader decries terrorist beheading of history teacher
+Grisly beheading of teacher in terror attack rattles France

 “We didn’t see this coming,” Conflans resident Remi Tell, who as a child had attended the Bois D’Aulne middle school, said on CNews TV station.
 He described the town as peaceful.

-It was the second terrorism-related incident since the opening of an ongoing trial on the newsroom massacre in Jan.
-2015 at the satirical newspaper Charlie Hebdo after the publication of caricatures of the prophet of Islam.
+It was the second terrorism-related incident since the opening of an ongoing trial for the January 2015 newsroom massacre at the satirical newspaper Charlie Hebdo, which had published caricatures of the prophet of Islam.

 In a video posted recently on social media, a man describing himself as a father at the school said the teacher who was slain had recently shown an offensive image of a man and told students it was “the prophet of the Muslims.”
 Before showing the images, the teacher asked Muslim children to leave the room because he planned to show something shocking, the man said.